Sign Up

 • Questioning: This refers to someone who is questioning their gender or sexual orientation.

-• Transgender: This refers to someone whose gender differs from their gender at birth.
-This term may refer to people who are transgender, transsexual, or gender non-conforming.
+• Transgender: This refers to someone whose gender differs from the gender at birth.

-• Transitioning: A series of processes that some transgender people may undergo in order to live more fully as their true gender.
-This typically includes social transition, medical transition, such as names and pronouns, medical transition, which may include hormone therapy or gender-affirming surgeries, and legal transition, which mainly includes changing legal name and sex on government identity documents.
-This individual may choose to undergo some or all of these processes.
+• Transitioning: A series of processes that some patients who are transgender may undergo to live more fully as their true gender.
+This typically includes social transition, such as names and pronouns; medical transition, which may consist of hormone therapy or surgeries; and legal transition, which mainly includes changing the legal name and sex on documents.

 Conclusion